george-sergeev/backend/README.md

-# backend for ТАЕ Marketplace
+# backend for NFT Marketplace